Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

         CPU: 2ms
 ```

-Journalctl log for this service may have below errors:
+`journalctl` log for this service may have below errors:

 ```bash
 # Journalctl -u sbps-marshal.service
 ```

-Snippet of journalctl log:
+Snippet of `journalctl` log:

 ```text
 Feb 26 09:11:00 ncn-w003 systemd[1]: Started System service that manages Squashfs images projected via iSCSI for IMS, PE, and other ancillary images similar to PE..